 This is a guest post by Roxanna Keyes from Gypsy With a Day Job

 Disclosure: This Places to Visit in Dusseldorf travel guide contains affiliate links.
-That means we may earn a small commission when you use the links on this site to book a hotel, buy your travel insurance, shop for travel essentials, etc..
+That means we earn a commission when you use the links on this site to book a hotel, buy your travel insurance, shop for travel essentials, etc..
 You don’t pay anything extra.
 If you’d like to learn more about how this works, you can read more under our Disclaimer page.

 Overall, Germany is a world class destination becoming much more popular with international tourists over the last few years.
 The welcoming locals, the diverse landscape, an extensive array of cultural attractions, and top notch cities.
 Berlin, Munich, Frankfurt, Hamburg, and even Cologne, come to mind when considering fascinating exploration in Germany.
 Düsseldorf on the other hand, often gets overlooked or bypassed.
 This really is a mistake.
 There are many reasons to visit, and places to visit in Düsseldorf.
 Below are 8 that should put the city on the must-see list!